Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 This two-part article has argued that conservative evangelicals have repeatedly failed to apply biblical due process when assessing serious allegations.
 The widespread toleration of Sizer’s antisemitism is further evidence of evangelicalism’s problem with due process.
 Allegations of wrongdoing were treated as an inconvenient distraction from gospel work and were therefore ignored or given minimal attention.
 When action was taken, it was secretive.
 Even IVP failed to publicly explain its good decision to withdraw Sizer’s books.
 If only evangelicals had patiently and carefully applied biblical due process, Sizer’s conduct might never have spread beyond his own actions into a wider evangelical antisemitism scandal.

-The nature of evangelicalism’s scandalous justice can be captured by a pair of contrasting quotations.
-In 2012, after conducting an inadequate investigation into Sizer’s conduct, William Tayor concluded that he had “no justifiable grounds for breaking gospel partnership with Stephen or with Christ Church Virginia Water.”
-Ten years later, however, John Stevens argued that evangelicals had been “in no position to adjudicate”.
+Evangelicalism’s scandalous justice is captured in a pair of contrasting statements already discussed above.
+In 2012, after conducting an investigation into Sizer’s conduct, William Tayor concluded that he had “no justifiable grounds for breaking gospel partnership with Stephen or with Christ Church Virginia Water”, a decision he’s never revoked.
+Ten years later—after Sizer had been found guilty of four disciplinable acts of provoking Jewish people from 2006–2018—John Stevens argued that evangelicals had been “in no position to adjudicate”.
 This “heads we win; tails we win” approach to justice has characterised the entire Sizer scandal.
+The leaders who tolerated Sizer have never been held to account.
 The absence of due process, humble self-examination, and contrite repentance is grossly unbiblical.

 It’s generally agreed that in the past 70 years evangelicals have made excellent progress in academic theology.
 In the first half of the 20th century, British evangelicals were not known for rigorous theological labours, but now our work is just as academically robust as that of liberal theologians.
 The time has come, after the Smyth, Fletcher, and Sizer scandals, to make similar progress in our understanding and application of justice.

 The great temptation in matters of justice is to make assumptions of guilt or innocence based on pre-existing preference — respecting this person while disliking that one — without giving close, time-consuming attention to the details of a case.
 To continue the comparison with theological standards, assuming guilt or innocence on the basis of personal preference is like preaching a sermon on a passage without first carrying out careful exegesis.
 Justice often hinges on questions needing as much painstaking attention as an exegetical task such as analysing the variant texts of a disputed passage (Mark 16, for example, or John 8), to see what can be said with confidence about the original text.
-British evangelicals have shown we can rise to testing exegetical challenges, but — following the Smyth, Fletcher, and Sizer scandals — the same can’t be said when it comes to judicial challenges.
+British evangelicals have shown we can rise to testing exegetical challenges, but the same can’t yet be said when it comes to judicial challenges.

 Jewish documentary-maker Judith Ornstein calling in February 2023 for an apology from William Taylor and others; thus far, with the exception of CEM, no proper apology has been forthcoming

-Following the publication of this article in July 2024, I’ve edited it for clarity and removed a minor error.
-At the current time, three months after publication, none of the leaders or organisations criticised in this article have engaged with its claims.
+Following the publication of this article in July 2024, I’ve edited it for clarity.
+At the current time, five months after publication, none of the leaders or organisations criticised in this article have responded to it.

 Nick Howard